sdsc-complecs/data-management/README.md

 [Image Credit: Harvard Biomedical Data Management](https://datamanagement.hms.harvard.edu)

-Proper data management is essential to make effective use of high-performance computing (HPC) systems and other advanced cyberinfrastructure (CI) resources.
+Proper data management is essential to make effective use of high-performance computing systems and other advanced cyberinfrastructure resources.
 This session will cover an overview of filesystems, data compression, archives (tar files), checksums and MD5 digests, downloading data using wget and curl, data transfer and long-term storage solutions.

 ## Presentation Slides